f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

          }
       }

-.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

-.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

 #.
 Make sure the Declaration is valid!

 #.
 Now that the JSON is validated, let's add the target (BIG-IP device)::